moolleer/castle-guide/README.md

 - After deployment the images did not show on the live website.
 As it worked in Gitpod I could not understand what was wrong.
 After some reserach I found this page on [Stackoverflow](https://stackoverflow.com/questions/41468951/images-not-displaying-in-github-pages), and after I removed a forward slash from the start of the filepath the images finally worked.

 - For screen sizes between 600px-768px the empty space between the bottom of a castle and the top for the following castles differed.
-It was something that didnt work with the position value for the image and castle text.
-After alot of testing in Google Developer Tools, I finally got it to work by unset the value for dispaly: flow root, unset postion absolute from the image and for the castle text.
+It was something that did not work with the position value for the image and castle text.
+After alot of testing in Google Developer Tools, I finally got it to work by unset the value for display: flow root, unset postion absolute from the image and for the castle text.

-Unfixed bugs

 ## Deployment